OliviaWYQ/front-end-notes/Brazil.md

 brazil prefs --global --key packagecache.edgeCache --value auto brazil-package-cache stop && brazil-package-cache start

+if the problem comes from mac system:
+Write 20gb of data from /dev/random to a file in /tmp.
+This forces macOS to start purging unused capacity. sudo dd if=/dev/urandom of=/tmp/target-file bs=100m count=200
 ```

 3.brazil stuck on:[NodeJS-8.x/runtime] Building symlink farm of 8 packages from package cache